dmf-lab/idea/index.md

 5. The option to be a named author on a collaborative research paper presenting the findings of the study.
 6. Gain ECTS towards your studies (institution dependent).

 ## How do I sign up?

-To sign up please [complete the form here](https://forms.office.com/r/fM7P3MpTAp), or for more information please contact project lead [Mark Goudswaard](mailto:mark.goudswaard@bristol.ac.uk) mark.goudswaard@bristol.ac.uk
+To sign up please [complete the form here INPUT LINK](), or for more information please contact project lead [Daniel Ege](mailto:daniel@nasjonalparkhagen.no) daniel@nasjonalparkhagen.no